-Updated Whistle Blowing Policy to include confidential helpline number.
+Whistle Blowing Policy available to al online with confidential helpline number.

-Launched Code of Conduct online training module which includes awareness on Modern Day Slavery, Human Trafficking, Whistle-blowing, anti-bribery, discrimination and other core HR behavioural conducts.
-Launched Spring 2019, all colleagues completed within 3 months.
+Code of Conduct online training module is undertaken as part of new colleague's induction which includes awareness on Modern Day Slavery, Human Trafficking, Whistle-blowing, anti-bribery, discrimination and other core HR behavioural conducts.
 New colleagues will complete this module within the first week of commencement as part of their induction programme.
 KPI reporting on completion targets is established and reviewed.

 Internal audit processes reviewed across all audit disciplines to incorporate formal documented validation of policies and procedures within all departments via HOD and General Manager checklists to robustly 'test' procedures.
+Reporting parameters are clearly outlined on the Online Risk Management / Incident reporting platform.